avi892nash/purescript-mcp-tools/memory-bank/activeContext.md

 - `purescript-test-examples` was set up.

 ## 3. Next Steps
-- Await user feedback/approval on the `INSTALL.md` creation.
+- Await user feedback/approval on the creation of `CLINE_MCP_INSTALL.md` and the successful Git push.
 - Consider if the `generate_dependency_graph` tool itself should be enhanced to automatically discover all project-internal modules or transitive dependencies.
 (Potential future improvement).

 ## 4. Active Decisions and Considerations